-All members of our audit committee meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the Nasdaq listing rules.
+All members of our audit committee will meet the requirements for financial literacy under the applicable rules and regulations of the SEC and the Nasdaq listing rules.
 Our board of directors has determined that Mr. Salter qualifies as an "audit committee financial expert" within the meaning of applicable SEC regulations.
 In making this determination, our board of directors considered the nature and scope of experience that Mr. Salter has previously had with public reporting companies, including prior consulting experience, prior service as our Audit Committee chair where he oversaw our audits, and his position as professor at Harvard Business School since 1967 (now Emeritus).
-Our board of directors has determined that all of the directors who are members of our audit committee satisfy the relevant independence requirements for service on the audit committee set forth in the rules of the SEC and the Nasdaq listing rules.
+Our board of directors has determined that all of the directors that will become members of our audit committee upon the effectiveness of the registration statement of which this prospectus forms a part satisfy the relevant independence requirements for service on the audit committee set forth in the rules of the SEC and the Nasdaq listing rules.
 Both our independent registered public accounting firm and management will periodically meet privately with our audit committee.